Adedoyinmaryam/alx-higher_level_programming/0x00-python-hello_world/README.md

 5. A python code to print 3 times a string stored in the variable str, followed by its first 9 characters.
 6. A python code  to print Welcome to Holberton School!
 7. A python code that prints the first 3 letters of the variable word, last 2 letters of the variable word, the value of the variable word without the first and last letters
+8. A python code to print object-oriented programming with Python, followed by a new line.